FredHutch/hutchRshiny/README.md

 contain columns labeled `tax_id` and `rank` (those will be removed for any further analysis).

+Note that the taxon table file format is exactly the format output by the 16S amplicon analysis tool `maliampi` ([link](https://github.com/jgolob/maliampi/)).
+If you have raw 16S data and would like to generate these taxon tables, consider using MaLiAmPi.
+Within the output folder, the most appropriate CSV to use for this visualization is likely `classify/tables/tallies_wide.species.csv`.

 *Taxon Table (CSV)*

 | tax_name | tax_id | rank | Sample_A | Sample_B | Sample_C | Sample_D |